HolyBlackCat/cpp-tutorials/language/02_basics/03_arithmetic.md

 Experiment with printing different expressions.
 This already has some practical use.

-## Expressions and objects

-The word "expression" always means a part of the source code.

-When you print `(10 + 20) / 2`, the resulting number `15` (or the result of `+` which is `30`) are **not** expressions, because they aren't written directly in the source.

-The numbers that are being manipulated (which exist in computer's memory while the program is running, not during compilation) are called **objects**.

-Expressions refer to objects.

 ## Expressions are composable

 Expressions often have other expressions as their parts.
 In expression `(10 + 20) / 2`, the parts `(10 + 20)` and `2` are themselves expressions.
 And so are `10 + 20`, `10`, and `20`.